ouyangw/fansite-analytics-challenge/src/README.md

 This is very similar to [Feature 1](#feature-1).
-Instead of keeping track of the number of each host accessing the server, we need to keep track of the number of byte sent over network for each URL.
+Instead of keeping track of the number of each host accessing the server, we need to keep track of the number of byte exchanged over network for each URL.
 So the algorithms and the arguments are the same.

 ## Feature 3